-In cases of Ebola, symptoms typically begin to develop within about four to six days of being infected.
-Symptoms of Ebola commonly include such things as fever, sore throat, vomiting, weakness, stomach pain, and a dry, hacking cough.
-Death usually occurs during the second week of Ebola symptoms, most often as a result of massive blood loss.
+In cases of Ebola, symptoms typically begin within about four to six days of being infected.
+Common signs include such things as fever, sore throat, vomiting, and stomach pain.
+Death usually occurs during the second week of the illness, most often as a result of massive blood loss.

-When a person becomes infected with Ebola virus, the virus begins to multiply within the body.
-After four to six days on average, Ebola symptoms can begin.
-The period between infection with the virus and the start of Ebola symptoms is called the incubation period.
-The Ebola incubation period can be as short as 2 days or as long as 21 days.
+When a person becomes infected with Ebola virus, it begins to multiply within the body.
+After four to six days, on average, Ebola symptoms can begin.
+The period between infection with the virus and the start of symptoms is called the incubation period.
+For Ebola, this can be as short as 2 days or as long as 21 days.

 - Sore throat

 - Joint and muscle aches